KiCad/Connectors_Phoenix.pretty/README.md

 # Connectors_Phoenix.pretty
 This library contains footprints for [Phoenix Contact](www.phoenixcontact.com) connectors.

+**This is a legacy repo for kicad v4.
+No new pull requests will be accepted here.
+Replacement repo: https://github.com/KiCad/kicad-footprints**

 Footprints for the following connectors are available:
 - MSTB (Classic combicon) Series:
   - MSTBA